top of page

 To put a finer point on an essential Stoic teaching → It is our judgments of something that often lead us astray, not the thing itself.
 So if something “bad” happens, we tend to assign “bad” to the thing.
 A grounded Stoic appreciates it is the judgment that relates to assigning “bad” not the thing itself.
 The thing is just a thing.

 For example, if an investment goes down in value, we may consider the investment as “bad.”
 It may or not be.
 The point is that it is our judgment that assigns it as bad, not the investment itself.
 In fact, the stock market is incredibly volatile and subject to broad randomness.
-Most investment price changes can be only explained by randomness.
+Most investment price changes can only be explained by randomness.
 So, our quick “bad” judgment of a downward-moving investment is often wrong.
 We need a decision process that helps us overcome our quick-to-judge nature by better managing our judgments.
 The point is that our judgments have value but only in the correct context.
 Choice architecture, like Definitive Choice, provides that structure to make the most of our judgments.

 8. Notes